geonetwork/core-geonetwork/docs/manual/README.md

 ### VirtualEnv

-If you use a python virtual environment:
+If you use a Python virtual environment:

 1. Activate virtual environment: